 Outreach and Engagement at Michigan State University, 2015

-Sponsored by MSU's National Collaborative for the Study of University Engagement (NCSUE), the Outreach and Engagement Measurement Instrument (OEMI) gathers data about the outreach activities of MSU faculty and academic staff.
+Sponsored by MSU's National Collaborative for the Study of University Engagement (NCSUE)External link - opens in new window, the Outreach and Engagement Measurement Instrument (OEMI) gathers data about the outreach activities of MSU faculty and academic staff.
 The information is self-reported and participation in the annual survey is voluntary.
 Data for 2015 were collected between January and April 2016 and represent the 12th year of data collection; 837 faculty and academic staff responded to the survey.
 Since 2004, 3,935 distinct (non-duplicative) respondents have reported their outreach and engagement through the OEMI.
 For this snapshot, OEMI data are augmented with data from the service-learning and civic engagement student registration system.

 OEMI results for 2015 include the following: